wakeflow/how-we-do/docs/event_tracking.md

 # How we track events

-We use Segment to track user events that help us understand our users behaviour.
-Each event is associated with a user.
-Therefore in order to track an event, it needs to be linked to an individual user.
+We track user events that help us understand our users' behaviour.
+Each event is associated with the email address of a user.
+Therefore in order to track an event, it needs to be linked to an individual email address.

-## Users and traits, Events and properties
+## Contacts and traits, Events and properties

 The details we associate with users are called traits while the details we associate with events are called properties.